gapcoin-project/C-Utils/Time-Diff/README.md

 Time Diff
 ========

-Just an util to calculate the diffenece between two times
+Just an util to calculate the diffenece between two times (timval struct)